brian-c-ogorman/ABanditTesting/README.md

 One drawback with A/B testing is that it incurs "**regret**," which is the concept that during the test, inferior options were presented to some users who may have had a better interaction with a better choice.
 For example, imagine performing an A/B test that compares different ad banners and finds that one banner leads to more conversions than the others.
 In this context, regret refers to the loss of conversions of users that did not click on the inferior ad that they were shown, who would have clicked on the best ad if it had been presented to them.

-With regular use of A/B testing, regret quietly affects a company’s bottom line over time, through things like lost conversions or less-than-ideal user experiences.
+With regular use of A/B testing, regret quietly affects a company's bottom line over time, through things like lost conversions or less-than-ideal user experiences.
 For any company that regularly runs tests to find an optimal version, minimizing regret as much as possible could provide a significant advantage.

 ### Bandit Algorithms
 Bandit algorithms can reduce the amount of regret that occurs with A/B tests because they continuously balance exploration with exploitation.
 After every new sample, the knowledge that was learned is used to make a better choice the next time around.
 Over time, the options that perform better are used more often than the underperformers, and eventually the best option wins out.